-Debra Hedden, associate professor of music education, received a B.M. in music education from the University of Iowa, an M.A. in music education from the University of Northern Iowa, and an Ed.D. in curriculum and instruction with an emphasis in music education from the University of Northern Iowa.
+Debra Hedden, professor of music education, received a B.M. in music education from the University of Iowa, an M.A. in music education from the University of Northern Iowa, and an Ed.D. in curriculum and instruction with an emphasis in music education from the University of Northern Iowa.
 She has been recognized as an outstanding teacher in Iowa by MENC and IMEA, named in MENC's Teaching Music, October 2000 and received various teaching awards at UNI.
-At KU, she was recently received the Byron Shutz Excellence in Teaching Award given to one faculty member annually.
+She recently received the Byron Shutz Excellence in Teaching Award given to one KU faculty member annually.

 In terms of service, Hedden has served as Chair of MENC's Society for General Music, and is currently a member of the editorial board for the Bulletin of the Council for Research in Music Education.